-Prescription Justice, a 501c4 non-profit organization, brings together doctors, lawyers, public health advocates, and companies dedicated to lowering drug prices in the United States.
-We advocate on behalf of the millions of Americans who access affordable imported medications and stand against actions by the pharmaceutical industry that mislead and misinform the public.
+Prescription Justice, a 501c4 non-profit organization, brings together doctors, lawyers, public health and consumer advocates, and political activists dedicated to lowering drug prices in the United States.
+We advocate for all Americans, registered with all political parties, who are sick of high drug prices, and tired of greedy drug companies and the politicians they control.
+We also stand up for those who need to access more affordable imported medications now and stand against actions by the pharmaceutical industry that mislead and misinform the public.

 Forty-five million Americans did not fill a prescription in 2016 due to cost.
 Millions often choose between food and medicine in the world’s richest country.
 Forgoing prescribed medication leads to sickness and death, and even larger healthcare costs from hospitalizations when patients stop taking their medications.
 Prescription Justice is dedicated to ending this crisis of high drug prices.

 Ms. Dart has over thirteen years’ experience in non-profit association management.
 Most recently, she served as the Associate Executive Director for the Illinois Public Health Association (IPHA), an 8,000-member organization dedicated exclusively to protecting the public’s health.
 During her tenure, Ms. Dart was instrumental in developing IPHA’s social media platform, and its policy and governance process.
 She participated in numerous advocacy campaigns including the passage of the 2008 Smoke Free Illinois Act.
 In 2014, Ms. Dart was appointed as IPHA’s representative to the Illinois Terrorism Task Force (ITTF) which serves as an advisory body to Illinois Government providing recommendations and guidance on homeland security laws, policies, protocol, and procedures.